OmarMohamedoi/Riverdale-Restaurant/README.md

 # Riverdale Restaurant Console System

-Simple OOP Project practising proper SOLID principles and applying them to work.
+A simple OOP project focused on properly applying SOLID principles in practice.
-This code is fully written by hand without the use of AI.
+Every line of this code was written by hand without the help of Ai.

 ## About